Frequently Asked Questions

 Will in-person gathering ever be canceled?

-There is the potential we will cancel indoor, in-person Sunday night gatherings if the Hennepin county COVID case counts move to or above 20 cases per 10k (LINK).
-In that event, the gathering will take place in a virtual only format.
+There is the potential we will cancel indoor, in-person Sunday night gatherings if the Hennepin county COVID case counts move to an unsafe number.
+When that determination is made, the gathering will take place in a virtual only format.

-There is also a potential to cancel our outdoor, in-person gatherings due to inclement weather or if Hennepin COVID case counts move to or above 30 cases per 10k.
+There is also a potential to cancel our outdoor, in-person gatherings due to inclement weather or if Hennepin COVID case counts move move to an unsafe number.
 In that event, gathering will take place in a virtual only format.

 What are we doing to minimize the spread of Coronavirus on surfaces?